Cracko298/MC3DS-Multiplayer-Mod/README.md

 # Minecraft-3DS-Multiplayer-Update
 - [Star](https://github.com/Cracko298/Minecraft-3DS-Multiplayer-Update/stargazers), and (possibly) [Fork](https://github.com/Cracko298/Minecraft-3DS-Multiplayer-Update/fork) this repo to stay up-to-date on my Multiplayer Update for MC-3DS.
+- This really isn't a "Mod" rather just reading and transferring packets to and from LAN Connections using a few Tools + Custom-Scripts/Launchers.

 ## Planned Features:
 - Preventing Hacking/Cheating with a custom script on a AWS Server that scans for adnormal behaviors.